-Students with Disabilities/Americans with Disabilities Act:
+Students with Disabilities

 The Student Support Services Office, located in the Templeton Student Center, is a resource for students with disabilities.
 A variety of services are available through this office according to the particular needs of each student.
 Students interested in such services may contact Student Support Services at 503-768-7191.
 This contact is the necessary first step for receiving appropriate accommodations and support services.
 Please inform me if you need accommodations in class.